-Puerto Rico is one of these islands where there’s still too many beaches for few tourists, it seems.
-Things never really get crowded, and if they do, there’s always a backup plan in another bay, or another islet.
+Puerto Rico is one of these islands where there are still too many beaches for few tourists, it seems.
+Things never really get crowded, and if they do, there’s always a backup plan in another bay or another islet.
 This place is just too beautiful to just see one beach (or stay in the resort!).

 Further down East, there are a couple of beautiful beaches that have been recently developed by luxury hotels in Rio Grande.
 Coco Beach is a peninsula that has a Melia Hotel as well as one of Trump’s golf courses.
 The beaches are still accessible if you make it through the security gate (just pretend you are a tenant in the small village enclosed by the golf courses).